Pedri: Early life

 Born in Bajamar, Tenerife, Canary Islands, Pedri's family moved to Tegueste, a nearby town, when he was 3.
 Pedri joined UD Tegueste, starting as a centre-back.
-At 12, Pedri signed for CF Juventud Laguna, where he played until 2018.
+At 13, Pedri signed for Laguna, where he played until 2018.

 Club career

 Las Palmas

-Pedri joined Las Palmas's youth setup in 2018 from Juventud Laguna.
+Pedri joined Las Palmas's youth setup in 2018 from Laguna.
 On 15 July 2019, aged only 16, he signed a professional four-year contract with the club, being promoted to the first team by manager Pepe Mel.

 Pedri made his professional debut on 18 August 2019, aged only 16, by starting in a 0–1 home loss against Huesca in the Segunda División.
 He scored his first professional goal on 19 September, with the game's only goal in a home victory over Sporting Gijón and became the youngest goalscorer in Las Palmas history at 16 years, 9 months and 23 days of age.

 Barcelona

+2019–20: Debut season

 On 2 September 2019, Barcelona reached an agreement with Las Palmas for the transfer of Pedri, effective as of the following 1 July 2020.
 The player agreed to a two-year contract with the Catalan club, who paid €5 million for the deal, which would increase as he fulfilled various clauses in his contract.
 Assigned to the main squad for the 2020–21 season and with the number 16 shirt, Pedri made his debut on 27 September, replacing Philippe Coutinho in a 4–0 home win against Villarreal in La Liga.
 He received his first start on 17 October in a 0–1 away loss against Getafe.
 On 20 October, Pedri scored his first goal for the club on his UEFA Champions League debut, in a 5–1 win over Ferencváros in the group stage, after coming on as a substitute in the 61st minute for Ansu Fati.
 On 7 November, in a 5–2 home win over Real Betis, he scored his first goal in La Liga after an assist from Sergi Roberto.